Gingrich to reassess bid for Republican nomination

 Current and former advisers to the Gingrich campaign paint a picture of a candidate who wants to stay in the campaign and, despite much evidence to the contrary, sees a path forward.

-A strong finish in Delaware, they said, would have given Gingrich a reason to stay in the race until North Carolina votes, along with two other states, on May 8.
+A strong finish in Delaware, they said, would give Gingrich a reason to stay in the race until North Carolina votes, along with two other states, on May 8.

 His campaign released a detailed schedule of events, taking Gingrich and his wife, Callista, to museums, a zoo and several receptions in North Carolina this week.

-A former staffer also said Gingrich even filmed a victory video to be released after Tuesday's primaries, suggesting that he was thinking about staying in the race.
+A former staffer also said Gingrich filmed a victory video to be released after Tuesday's primaries, suggesting that he is thinking about staying in the race.

 Even so, "there's going to be a conversation among the team over the course of the next few days," said Charlie Gerow, a Pennsylvania strategist and Gingrich supporter.